be5invis/Iosevka/doc/custom-build.md

 | `smallArchDepth` | emu | (*varies, 200 for Regular*) | Depth of the curve segment of arches / O rings in small letters. |
 | `advanceScaleSp` | (*ratio*) | (*varies, 1.0 for monospace, 0.58333 for quasi-proportional*) | The advance width ratio of space character, relative to the width of digit `0`. |

-The values of each item could be either a number, or a string representing an expression so that it could be different for different instance fonts, or depending on default values.
-The syntax of valid expressions are:
+The values of each item could be either a number or a string representing an expression, so that it could be different for different instance fonts, or depending on default values.
+The syntax of valid expressions is:

 ```
 Expression -> Term (('+' | '-') Term)*